Making the right choice for now and later

 This can come down to a number of factors.
 The current space may be poorly located and makes it hard to be competitive, is too far from major communications routes, is away from areas of high consumer activity and potential customers or simply lacks the space your require.
 Each business will have differing reasons to consider.

 What is important however, is whether a relocation will cause you more or less disruption than an office fit out of your current space.
-Relocation is actually very disruptive as there will certainly be downtime whilst your team and all of your equipment, furnishings, files, stock and various paraphernalia are relocated to another space.
+Relocation is actually very disruptive as there will certainly be downtime whilst your team and all of your equipment, furnishings, files, stock and various paraphernalia are relocated to another space by a removals company.

 The advantage you do have with a relocation is the opportunity to fit out the space before you move in.
 So there’s ample opportunity to sit down with an interior design consultant and analyse how your current premises work (or to the contrary) and how your new space needs to adapt to your ever growing business.